SchlossLab/mikropml-snakemake-workflow/report.md

 Machine learning algorithms used include: rf, regLogistic, svmRadial, xgbTree.
-Models were trained with 100 different random partitions of the data into training and testing sets.
+Models were trained with 100 different random partitions of the data into training and testing sets using 5-fold cross validation.

 Model Performance
 -----------------